Charlotte Water Quality at a Glance

 Frequently Asked Questions

-Is Charlotte’s tap water safe to drink?
+Is Charlotte’s tap water safe to drink in 2026?

 What is Charlotte’s One Water Initiative?

-• Upgrading treatment facilities for increased efficiency
+• Upgrading treatment facilities for efficiency and PFAS removal capacity

-What are Charlotte’s water restrictions?
+What are Charlotte’s current water use restrictions?

 Standard Year-Round Rules: